justinchou/gin-config-service/README.md

 Query: `id` + `group` => find last `timestamp`, parse using `type`.

 Revert: find the one to be reverted, insert the `key`, `group`, `type`, `value`, and regenerate the blockId, set parentId to current latest, timestamp to now. => update logic using the old data.

 ## Add namespace concept

 Different namespace with different access key and secret.
+Data In different namespace are totally sepreated.

 Basicly, I usally use name space as different environment: test, development, production, or diffenent production service group in different region: cn, uk, usa, or in game related field, different game region: Green Valley Region 1...

+nid namespace (isShow orderId)

+orderId: link to the id in front of it.

+Inserted new data need to add a `namespace` column, which means the namespace of the data.

+### Copy A Namespace

+This only copy the latest data struct and data, and futher more change need to edit manually.

+## User auth

-id namespace key secret authority (isShow orderId)
+aid key secret namespace authority

 authority: maybe query, write, and write also has query auth.

-orderId: link to the id in front of it.
+Inserted new data need to add a `minedBy` column, which means who edits the data.

+uid email phone password

+## Support tag

+Sometimes we want to add tag for our config when it performs well.

+Add a tag table:

+tid namespace timestamp blockId => less than or equal this timestamp / blockId is the snapshoot - tag.

+## AB test and batch take effect

+Same config table, add white ip address list support.

+Need support define ip manually by passing ip in http header / query / body.

+The mathched config in AB test always goes first, just as newest timestamp.

+If need more than one key to take effect together at once, AB test supports choose many key to take effect together.

 ## Support multi server clients as load balance for query